 - Hotel Information Security: This type of security protects the data stored in a hotel’s computer systems and networks.
 It mainly involves identifying, controlling, and monitoring access to information resources such as databases, networks, servers, and computers.

 - Hotel Stuff Security: This type of security is intended to protect the assets owned by guests or employees of a hotel against theft or damage by other guests or employees.
-The goal here is to make sure property remains safe while being used at work or play within your establishment.
+The goal is to ensure property remains safe while being used at work or play within your establishment.

-- Hotel Event Security: This type of security focuses on protecting special events at hotels (e.g., conferences).
+- Hotel Event Security: This type of security protects special events at hotels (e.g., conferences).
 These events attract large crowds, presenting an opportunity for criminals looking for easy targets.